eccentricdevotion/TARDIS/scanner.md

 ## Use

-To use the scanner, simply click the button/lever.
+To use the scanner, simply click the button/lever (or the _Scan_ button in the COntrol Menu).

 The scanner will show information for the current location of the TARDIS Police Box, or, if a destination has been set, the next travel location.